ml-jku/hopular/index.md

 In real world, small-sized and medium-sized tabular datasets with less than 10,000 samples are ubiquitous.
 Their omnipresence can be witnessed at Kaggle challenges.
 They are found in life sciences for:
-- modelling certain diseases
+- modeling certain diseases
 - predicting bio-assay outcomes in drug design
-- modelling environmental soil contamination
+- modeling environmental soil contamination

 They are also found in most industrial applications for:
 - predicting customer behavior